IG model tweets out phone number of Steelers' Antonio Brown

 Funny stuff, even if it’s gallows humor for Brown.
 He seems to have some bad luck with social media.
 Who could forget the infamous Facebook live incident after the divisional round playoff victory?
 Teammate Le’Veon Bell also recently was called out for sliding into the DMs of an online model, so there might be a lesson here.

 Of course, life is still good for Brown.
 The Steelers still believe in him, rewarding Brown with a massive contract extension this offseason.
-But that doesn’t mean Sunday wasn’t a bit of a tough day after yet another unfortunate social-media situation.
+But that doesn’t mean Sunday wasn’t a tough day after yet another unfortunate social media situation.

 – – – – – – –